geotools/geotools/docs/user/library/render/style.rst

     falls into.
   * By directly linking a symbolizer property to an attribute value;

+Vendor options suitable for use with any symbolizer:

+* composite (source-over): allows control of color blending (using copy destination, source-over, destination-over, source-in, destination-in, source-out, destination-out source-atop, destination-atop, xor, multiply, screen, overlay, darken, lighten, color-dodge, color-burn, hard-light, soft-light, difference, exclusion).

 Point Symbolizer
 ''''''''''''''''

 Used to draw a point location, the actual graphic drawn is referred to as a Mark with the option to use some well known marks (circle, square etc..) or your own external graphics such as PNG icons.

+Point symbolizers supported vendorOptions:

+* labelObstacle(true/false): No labels should overlap this feature, used to ensure point graphics are clearly visible and not obscured by text.

 Examples: